wnfs-wg/spec/spec/private-wnfs.md

 ## 4.1 Namefilter Hash Resolution

-`resolveHashedKey: Hash<Namefilter> -> (Namefilter, Array<Encrypted<PrivateNode>>)`
+`resolveHashedKey: Hash<Namefilter> -> (Namefilter, Array<Cid>)`

 The private file system is a pointer machine, where pointers MUST be hashes of namefilters.
 To resolve a namefilter hash, look up the hash in the HAMT.
-The resulting key-value pair MUST contain the full "expanded" namefilter and a list of at least one private node.
+The resulting key-value pair MUST contain the full "expanded" namefilter and a list of at least one CID that points to encrypted private node headers or private nodes.

 Looking up a namefilter hash in the HAMT works by splitting a hash into its nibbles.
 For example: a hash `0xf199a877d0...` MUST be split into the nibbles `0xf`, `0x1`, `0x9`, etc.